ryman1/keeweb-wiki/Configuration.md

 ```

 If it doesn't start with your config:
+- open DevTools in browser and inspect the error
 - validate your config, e.g. here: https://jsonlint.com/
-- try to understand the error in browser DevTools

 # App settings js API